 - 4+4: A 4-year contract with the option to renew for four additional years

 - Furnished (arredato) Vs. Unfurnished (non-arredato): A major thing to consider when looking at rentals.
 One difference in Italy… unfurnished can also mean they don’t have a kitchen.
-You have to put a kitchen in which might include, sink, cabinets, and appliances.
+You have to put a kitchen in which might include, a sink, cabinets, and appliances.
 Not sure how or why but people generally “take” their kitchens with them when they move.
-It’s an odd thing I find humerous about Italy.
+It’s an odd thing I find humorous about Italy.
 But that’s me.

-- Renting Costs: Of course they vary from city to city but, it will also depend on inside the city center versus outside in a more residential area.
+- Renting Costs: Of course, they vary from city to city but, it will also depend on inside the city center versus outside in a more residential area.
 Decide where you want to be and check everything in that area.

-- Garbage Can Location: Be mindful when looking at home/apartments as to where the central garbage cans are located.
+- Garbage Can Location: Be mindful when looking at homes/apartments as to where the central garbage cans are located.
 If your apartment is near one of these, perhaps you wouldn’t want a window near them – especially in the summer.
 Ya, not good.